Why Railway Engineering Graduate Study?

 As the railroad industry undergoes unprecedented growth and modernization, its workforce ages rapidly and rail companies scamper to fill positions, particularly in engineering and related technical fields.
 All major railroad companies and companies that serve the railroad industry are recruiting college students and recent graduates who often have no railroad engineering education or background because of the lack of railroad engineering academic programs in the USA.

 Our graduate-level Railway Engineering Certificate program, offered through the Department of Civil and Environmental Engineering, better prepares graduates for successful careers in the rail industry and gives them a competitive edge in the hiring process.
 The curriculum was developed based on rail industry feedback related to sought-after skills and qualifications of new hires.

-The 12-credit hour program is offered online, allowing traditional students as well as working professionals from around the country to enroll.
+The 12-credit hour requirements of the certificate program may be fulfilled through online courses, allowing traditional students as well as working professionals to enroll.
 The program is designed to serve the following groups:

 - junior engineers already in the industry

 - undergraduate senior students in engineering or related fields